I often receive emails from readers asking whether I think online courses are worth it.

 Take your pick from Harvard, Yale, The London School of Economics and Sorbonne University in Paris.
 Listen to lectures from leading professors in their field, regardless of where they're based.

 Online courses have a lot to offer and complement traditional learning institutions.
-I hope these 12 benefits encourage you to give them a try and start expanding your horizons!
+Keep learning, expanding your horizons and go for that dream job you've always wanted!

 Feature Image - StockSnap from Pixabay